DavidNix/nix-personal-blog/content/about.md

 menu = "main"
 +++

 No, I’m not the antagonist from Disney's [Tomorrowland](http://disney.wikia.com/wiki/David_Nix).
-Although ruling a futuristic utopia sounds fun, I’m really a software engineer.
+Although ruling a futuristic utopia sounds fun, I’m really a software developer.
 I live in Denver with my amazing wife and daughter.

 During the day, I code iOS and [Go](https://golang.org).
 For fun, I code mostly Go.
 My latest endeavor is convincing startups to [use Go](https://github.com/DavidNix/modern-web-apps-in-go).
 I used to write a lot of Ruby and Rails.
 But no longer, thank goodness.